 How can we support children who might be being exploited?

-Many children who become involved in exploitation would have had missed opportunities for diversion and intervention, so it’s always encouraged to try and speak to the child firstly, and very honestly, about what your concerns are, and why you have them.
+Many children who become involved in exploitation would have had missed opportunities for diversion and intervention, so it’s always encouraged to try and speak to the child firstly, and very honestly, about what your concerns are and why you have them.

 Depending on the level of need, and in most examples, intervention will require consent from parents and carers, and the child themselves.
 However, we'll recommend to the lead professional and referrer a number of potential solutions, including:

-- Early help
+- Support from Early help

-- Substance misuse support from With You
+- Drug and alcohol support from With You

 - Safety planning with the family